 - I use organic coconut milk made with 60% coconut.
 This works beautifully for icing.

 - Walnuts should be finely chopped.
 Not quite as fine as the almond meal but quite fine.

 - Fresh carrots are important here, as they have lots of moisture.
 So you will want to grate them fresh.
 This is prime for creating a tasty, moist carrot cake.

 - I store leftovers of this cake, covered, in the refrigerator.
 I almost think the cake tastes better chilled.
 But feel free to bring it to room temperature before serving the next day.

-If you make this Vegan Gluten-Free Carrot Cake recipe, I’d love to hear how it turned out for you!
+If you make this Gluten-Free Carrot Cake recipe, I’d love to hear how it turned out for you!
 Be sure to rate it and leave a comment below to let me know!
 Especially if you have tips for other readers.
 Or take a picture and tag me on Instagram @ellerepublic and don’t forget to hashtag #ellerepublic so I don’t miss it!